pierclgr/pierclgr/README.md

 - 🏠 I'm a 25 yo southern Italian daydreamer 🇮🇹

+- 👣 I lived in Bologna for my MSc and in Stockholm for my master thesis

-- 📍 I live in Stockholm, Sweden
+- 📍 I currently live in Conversano, Italy

 - 🎓 I'm currently pursuing MSc in Artificial Intelligence at [University of Bologna, Italy](https://corsi.unibo.it/2cycle/artificial-intelligence/index.html)